VermeilChan/MetalSlugFontReborn/README.md

 ## Preview Fonts

-See examples of the [images generated](Documentation/EXAMPLE.md).
+See examples of the [images generated](Documentation/EXAMPLE.md) here.

 ## MetalSlugFontReborn Guide

-To install and use MetalSlugFontReborn, refer to the [documentation](Documentation/SELECT.md).
+To install and use MetalSlugFontReborn, refer to the [documentation](Documentation/SELECT.md) here.

 ## How to Contribute